The pastoral care and guidance of pupils are the constant concern of every member of the teaching staff, in conjunction with JR the School Chaplain.

 A very powerful element of Positive Discipline is the pupil's school diary.
 This allows children to make a note of any homework but, importantly, it is also a daily form of communication between the school and home.
 The diary shows any reward stickers that the pupil has gained and also records any occasions when the pupil has misbehaved, was late, forgot to bring equipment or failed to hand in homework.
 Parents have found the diary extremely useful in gaining a picture of their children's progress from day to day.

 However, at Corpus Christi, we recognise that prevention is better than cure.
 The aim, therefore, is to create conditions which discourage ill-discipline in the first place.
 Every effort is made to make lessons interesting and purposeful and there is also a system of rewards.
 This recognises good behaviour, effort and achievement by awarding stickers, issuing certificates, informing parents and providing raffle prizes.
-A copy of the full Behaviour and Discipline Policy is available on request.
+A copy of the full Positive Relationships - Positive Discipline Policy can be found below.Positive relationships - positive discipline.

 At Corpus Christi, we aim to create an atmosphere which is caring and protective, where pupils can learn in a secure and safe environment.